Australian rules football: Australian Football Hall of Fame

 For the centenary of the VFL/AFL in 1996, the Australian Football Hall of Fame was established.
 That year, 136 significant figures across the various competitions were inducted into the Hall of Fame.
-An additional 115 inductees have been added since the creation of the Hall of Fame, resulting in a total number of 251 inductees.
+Each years since the creation of the Hall of Fame, a panel selects a small group of players they deem worthy for this prestigious honour, resulting in a total number of more than 300 inductees as of 2024.

 In addition to the Hall of Fame, select members are chosen to receive the elite Legend status.
-Due to restrictions limiting the number of Legend status players to 10% of the total number of Hall of Fame inductees, there are currently 25 players with the status in the Hall of Fame.
+Due to restrictions limiting the number of Legend status players to 10% of the total number of Hall of Fame inductees, there are currently only 32 players with the status in the Hall of Fame as of 2024.